Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Background and Motivation

 \subsection{Asynchronous Consensus}

 Another critical challenge is to design a scalable, fault-tolerant replication mechanism.
 Traditional consensus protocols, such as Paxos~\cite{lamportPaxosMadeSimple2001} and Raft~\cite{diegoRaft2014} are synchronous in nature: a value is proposed, agreement is reached, and the value is persisted before the system state advances, and only then can the system advance to the next value.
-In high-concurrency environments, this causes significant blocking, where the agreement latency for one value delays the processing of all subsequent values~\cite{giridharanautobahn2024}.
-Specifically, while protocols like Raft may pipeline replication messages, the requirement to commit log entries in strict sequential order means that a delay in committing one entry inevitably stalls all following entries.
+In high-concurrency environments, this causes significant blocking, where the agreement latency for one value delays the replication of all subsequent values~\cite{giridharanautobahn2024}.

 Recently, some Byzantine Fault Tolerant (BFT) protocols, such as Narwhal \& Tusk~\cite{danezis2022narwhal} and Autobahn~\cite{giridharanautobahn2024}, address this limitation by decoupling message dissemination from the agreement process.
-The core idea is to propagate values continuously without blocking for immediate consensus, while a separate, asynchronous process periodically establishes the global order for batches of values.
+The core idea is to propagate values continuously without blocking for immediate consensus, while a separate, asynchronous process periodically establishes the global order for batches of values using causal dependencies.
 These approaches offer high throughput consensus, but they are primarily designed for BFT systems.
-We adapt these BFT-oriented algorithms to be more efficient in a crash fault-tolerant scenario and integrate it into \scmacro{}'s transaction replication mechanism.
+We adapt these BFT-oriented algorithms to be more efficient in a crash fault-tolerant scenario and integrate them into \scmacro{}'s transaction replication mechanism.